 Do you deliberately withhold romance and sexual intimacy from your partner?
 If so, you need to take a close look at your actions for two reasons.

-Whatever relationship problem you were trying to solve or point you are trying to make, by withholding romance and sex and creating a sexless marriage the result will be — regardless of your intentions — destructive!
+Whatever relationship problem you were trying to solve or whatever point you are trying to make, by withholding romance and sex and creating a sexless marriage or committed relationship the result will be — regardless of your intentions — destructive!

-Marriages survive and thrive because there is mutual attraction between a husband and wife.
+Marriages and committed relationships survive and thrive because there is mutual attraction between the partners.
 Without this attraction, it's very easy for the entire relationship to disintegrate and end in separation or divorce.

 For most couples, sexual involvement creates the energy that leads to attraction in all other areas of the relationship.